amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Blundell-Harling (UK)

-Blundell-Harling are an English stationary manufacturer that makes technical drawing supplies, today.
-Their BRL slide rules were of very high quality.
-During the nearly four-century reign of the slide rule, almost every industrialised nation had at least one slide rule manufacturer.
-But the English slide rules—straight, circular, cylindrical, the lot—were generally superior in terms of craftsmanship and materials.
-It makes sense in a way; the English invented the slide rule, after all.

 ***BRL D.26 Darmstadt***—The BRL D.26 is a late model Darmstadt.
 In terms of capabilities, the BRL D.26 is comparable to its contemporary, the Aristo 0967 U. But this English rule's build quality is obviously superior to that of its German competitor.
 The backside of the BRL D.26 sports the traditional cutout for reading the three $LL_n$ scales.

 ![BRL D.26](./figures/SlideRules/BRLD26/front.jpg)

 #### Faber-Castell (DE)

-Founded in 1761, [Faber-Castell](https://en.wikipedia.org/wiki/Faber-Castell) (FC) were an office supply company.
-Today, it is one of the oldest and largest company of its kind.
-It is now famous for its quality pens and pencils.
-But for almost 100 years, until 1975, FC was a leading slide rule manufacturer, as well.

 ***FC 1/54 Darmstadt***—I rather like the sensible scale layout of the FC 1/54.
 The back of the slide has the usual three $LL_n$ scales, which are read through the traditional cutouts.
 Being of a classic German simplex design, this rule is narrow, but quite thick, compared to modern straight rules.
 This thickness gives enough space to the top and bottom edges of the frame for additional scales.
 The top edge has the 27-cm ruler scale and the $L$ scale, and the bottom edge has the $S$ and the $T$ trigonometric scales.